Threaded Rod For Custom Bolts

 Solutions!

-Anther trick, the sleeve, is in this image.
+Anther trick is the sleeve in the above image.
 To make the rod bend at the point we want (and not warp the rest of the rod), simply put a sleeve over the rod.
 This is just a chunk of round steel tube, a little larger than the all-thread.
 Working the end up as the rod bends allows the bend to start and finish in the right places.

-But, if you do happen to mess up a thread, don’t worry, most things (if the damage is not too bad) can be fixed with a Thread Die, or perhaps a triangular file.
+But, if you do happen to mess up a thread, do not worry, most things (if the damage is not too bad) can be fixed with a Thread Die, or perhaps a triangular file.
 Hopefully you have those in your mix of Essential Tools.

 Torque Capacity

 Bending and forming all-thread also weakens it.
 Please take that into consideration when applying loads and torque.
-I’ve seen a lot of times when a chunk of threaded rod was bent, then broke when torquing the nuts.
-That’s obviously not the best, so take care in making the bends, and use a larger radius when possible.
+I have seen a lot of times when a chunk of threaded rod was bent, then broke when torquing the nuts.
+That is obviously not the best, so take care in making the bends, and use a larger radius when possible.
+(See the notes above.)

-Also note that the medium strength steels, like some Stainless steels and B7 tend to work better for this.
-The cheap box store Grades can be a mixed bag – some will do fine, and some will crack right off.
+Also note that the medium strength steels, like some Stainless steels and B7 tend to work better for bending.
+The cheap hardware store Grades can be a mixed bag – some will do fine, and some will crack right off.

 All-Thread for U-Bolts